Goalball

 Goalball is a team sport designed specifically for athletes with a vision impairment.
 Participants compete in teams of three, and try to throw a ball with bells embedded inside it into the opponents' goal.
 The ball is thrown by hand and never kicked.
 Using ear–hand coordination, originating as a rehabilitation exercise, the sport has no able-bodied equivalent.
 Sighted athletes are also blindfolded when playing this sport.

-Played indoors, usually on a volleyball court, games consist of twelve-minute halves (formerly ten-minute halves) with a three-minute half-time.
-Where there is a tie, golden goal overtime occurs in the form of two three-minute periods (and a second three-minute half-time).
+Played indoors, usually on a volleyball court, games consist of twelve-minute halves (formerly ten-minute halves) with a five-minute half-time.
+Where there is a tie, golden goal overtime occurs in the form of one six-minute periods.
 If the tie persists, a paired shootout ('extra throws' and 'sudden death extra throws') determines the winner.
 Teams alternate throwing or rolling the ball from one end of the playing area to the other, and players remain in the area of their own goal in both defence and attack.
 Players must use the sound of the ball to judge its position and movement.
 Eyeshades allow partially sighted and blind players to compete on an equal footing.
 Eyepatches may be worn under eyeshades to ensure complete coverage of the eye, and prevent any vision should the eyeshades become dislodged.

 The International Blind Sports Federation (IBSA), founded in 1981 and responsible for a range of sports for blind and partially sighted people, is the official governing body for the sport.

 History

-Goalball was originally devised in 1946 by Hans Lorenzen, an Austrian, and Sepp Reindle, a German, as a means of assisting the rehabilitation of visually impaired World War II veterans.
+Goalball was originally devised in 1946 by Hans Lorenzen, a German who later taught at German Sport University Cologne, and Sepp Reindle, an Austrian, as a means of assisting the rehabilitation of visually impaired World War II veterans.

 Goalball gradually evolved into a competitive game during the 1950s and 1960s.
 It was eventually nominated as a demonstration sport at the 1972 Summer Paralympics in Heidelberg, West Germany, and became a Paralympic Games sport at the 1976 Summer Paralympics in Toronto.
 The sport's first world championship was held in Austria in 1978.

 In 2011, the long-standing IBSA Goalball Subcommittee sought to separate from IBSA and form a new international body, the World Goalball Association.
 IBSA responded by appointing a new committee.

 As of 2017, there were 81 competing nations, and 270 international referees.
 By July 2025 (since November 2011), there were 99 competitive nations for men, and 61 nations for women; and 220 international referees.